Learning Invariant Representations for Reinforcement Learning without Reconstruction

-\end{minipage} \textbf{Results} in \cref{fig:carlaresults} compare the same baselines as before, except for SLAC which is easily distracted (\cref{fig:main_dmc_results}).
+\textbf{Results} in \cref{fig:carlaresults} compare the same baselines as before, except for SLAC which is easily distracted (\cref{fig:main_dmc_results}).
 Instead we used SAC, which does not explicitly learn a representation, but performs surprisingly well from raw images.
 DeepMDP performs well too, perhaps given its similarly to bisimulation.
 But, Reconstruction and Contrastive methods again perform poorly with complex images.
-More intuitive metrics are in \cref{table:carlaresults} and \cref{fig:carletsne} provides insight into the representation space as a t-SNE with corresponding observations.
-Training took 12 hours using an NVIDIA Quadro GP100.
+More intuitive metrics are in \cref{table:carlaresults} and \cref{fig:carletsne} depicts the representation space as a t-SNE with corresponding observations.
+Each run took 12 hours on a GTX 1080 GPU.